jahall/adventofcode/README.md

-# adventofcode-2021
+# adventofcode
-Solutions to advent of code 2021 challenges.
+Solutions to advent of code challenges.
+Did 2021 in Python...thinking about trying 2020 in golang.